bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 ### SVN

-A shared repository is a repository on an SVN server.
+A shared project is a repository on an SVN server.
 It can be accessed by members of the team working on a process definition.
 It is protected by username and password.
 Only directories in the SVN 'trunk' can be used as Bonita repositories.
 The repository created remotely is then copied to your default local workspace and synchronized.

-A shared Bonita development repository contains the artifacts developed in Bonita Studio and the UI Designer.
+A shared project contains the artifacts developed in Bonita Studio and the UI Designer.
 For the UI Designer artifacts, there is no locking, merging, or conflict management.

-**Caution:** Items defined in Bonita Portal are not stored in the shared repository.
-This includes applications and custom profiles.
-To share these artifacts, export them into an external repository such as Git.

 #### Prerequisites

 * A central SVN server accessible by the process designers, accessible by URL, and protected by login and password.
-* The same version of Bonita must be used by all users of the shared repository.
+* The same version of Bonita must be used by all users of the shared project.

-#### Create a shared repository
+#### Shared a project

 There are two stages to creating a repository: connect to the SVN server, then specify the name of the new repository.
 Follow these steps:

-1. In the **Repository** menu, choose **Team**.
+1. In the menu **Team** > **SVN**.
-2. Click on **Connect to the repository**.
+2. Click on **Connect to a repository**.
 3. In the Create a new connection window, enter the URL, username, and password in the appropriate fields.
 4. Click **_Next_** to connect to the remote SVN server.
 5. From time to time, depending on your system and network security setup, you may be asked to confirm security credentials.
 6. A popup displays a list of the existing Bonita repositories available on the SVN server.
-7. Click on the button **_Create a new Bonita repository_**.
+7. Click on the button **_Create a new Bonita project_**.
-8. In the window, Repository name, give the repository a name e.g "my\_new\_repository".
+8. In the window, Project name, give the project a name e.g "my\_new\_project".
 9. Click on **_OK_**.

-The new repository is created locally and copied remotely to the SVN server.
-You can configure synchronization for this new shared repository.
+The new project is created locally and copied remotely to the SVN server.
+You can configure synchronization for this new shared project.

-#### Connect to a shared repository
+#### Connect to a shared project

 To connect to a shared repository, follow these steps:

-1. In the **Repository** menu, choose **Team**.
+1. In the  menu **Team** > **SVN**.
-2. Click on **Connect to the repository**.
+2. Click on **Connect to a repository**.
 3. In the Create a new connection window, enter the URL, username, and password in the appropriate fields.
 4. Click on **_Next_** to connect to the remote SVN server.
 5. From time to time, depending on your system and network security setup, you may be asked to confirm security credentials.
 6. A popup displays a list of the existing Bonita repositories available on the SVN server.
-7. Select the name of the repository, and click **_Connect_**.
+7. Select the name of the project, and click **_Connect_**.
-8. A message is displayed, showing that you are connected to the shared repository.
-You can see the name of repository at the top left, in the title bar.
+8. A message is displayed, showing that you are connected to the shared project.
 9. Click on **_OK_**.

 The first time you connect to a repository, you might get a security warning.
 Configure security for the connection according to your organization's security policy.

-#### Synchronize a shared repository
+#### Synchronize a shared project

-Synchronizing a shared repository means merging the changes you have made in your local copy into the central repository on the server, and updating your local copy with the result.
+Synchronizing a shared project means merging the changes you have made in your local copy into the central repository on the server, and updating your local copy with the result.
 There are three modes for synchronizing:

 * Recommended: Use manual synchronization for all repositories: With this mode, no automatic synchronization is done in either direction.
 This is the default behavior.
-You launch synchronization manually, by going to the **Repository** menu, choosing **Team** then **Commit artifacts**.
+You launch synchronization manually, by going to the **Team** > **SVN** menu then **Commit artifacts**.
 There is also a keyboard shortcut: **_Ctrl+Alt+C_**.
 * Use automatic synchronization for all repositories: With this mode, every time you make a change, it is saved in both your local copy and the central repository.
    Changes made to the central repository are sent immediately to your local copy.
    You can only use this mode if you have a continuous network connection to the system hosting the SVN server.
 There is a significant network performance cost for using automatic synchronization.
 This option is not recommended.
-* Define synchronization mode repository by repository: With this mode, you define whether synchronization is manual or automatic for each repository.
+* Define synchronization mode project by project: With this mode, you define whether synchronization is manual or automatic for each project.

 #### Manage locks on shared resources